-Fill out our response form.
-This will alert us that you are interested in the Theatre Arts program.
+Fill out our request info form.
+This will alert us that you are interested in the History program.

 If you are new to UCC (you've never taken a class), apply to UCC.
 Otherwise, you are done for now.
 You will be contacted about the next steps.

 The history major is offered at all of the seven public colleges and universities in Oregon, and at most private colleges in the state.
 All major schools across the country also offer BA and advance degree programs in History.

 Following the standard transfer program requirements will gain entry for qualified students into the Oregon university system as well as universities in other states and countries.
 Appropriate early courses for history majors are:

 - Science - Geology or Biology